reivaxy/aquaMonitor/README.md

 * centralized LCD message display to insure transient messages display and removal
 * backuped power (and alert) in case of power failure
 * Save and read params (thresholds...) to EEPROM
+* Saving periodical measure data on SD card (and may be info about sent and received SMS)
+*

 #Licence
 ...to kill.